wenbo97/gemini-cli/packages/rag-server/rules/example-template.md

 ### Title: Example Template for New Rules

 ### Summary
-Template for defining new rules with a consistent structure for use in Gemini CLI’s rule-based guidance system.
+Template for defining new rules with a consistent structure for use in Gemini CLIÃ¢â‚¬â„¢s rule-based guidance system.

 ---